Risk Management System

 Through the above measures, the Company executes proper risk management and ensures stable business operations of the entire Group.

 Tokio Marine Group's Risk Management System

 Crisis Management System

-Tokio Marine Group has established the crisis management system to minimize economic losses and other impact incurred in an emergency and immediately restore ordinary business operations.
+Tokio Marine Group has established a crisis management system to minimize economic losses and other impacts incurred in an emergency and immediately restore ordinary business operations.